 - Text should be readable from five feet away.
-Use a minimum font size of 24 points.

 - Present numerical data in the form of graphs, rather than tables (graphs make trends in the data much more evident).
 If data must be presented in table-form, KEEP IT SIMPLE.

 - Visuals should be simple and bold.
 Leave out or remove any unnecessary details.

 - Make sure that any visual can “stand alone” (i. e., graph axes are properly labelled, symbols are explained, etc.).

 - Use color to enhance comprehension, not to decorate the poster.
 Neatly coloring black-line illustrations with color pencils is entirely acceptable.

 - Make sure that the text and the visuals are integrated.
 Figures should be numbered consecutively according to the order in which they are first mentioned in the text.